jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 48. And He will teach him the Scripture and wisdom, and the Torah and the Gospel.

-49. A messenger to the Children of Israel: “I have come to you with a sign from your Lord.
+49. A messenger to the Jews: “I have come to you with a sign from your Lord.
 I make for you out of clay the figure of a bird.

 then I breathe into it, and it becomes a bird by Allah’s leave.
 And I heal the blind and the